Mulled wine cake tastes of Christmas.

 Thanksgiving, Christmas, New Year.
 It’s that time of the year when something swanky must grace the table.
 For me, that’s the mulled wine chocolate cake.
 It looks like a fancy cake but doesn’t even take a tenth of the effort.

-How to bake and garnish a mulled wine chocolate cake?
+How to bake and garnish the wine cake?

 Once glazed, the cake is good to go.
 But I never waste an opportunity to flex my creative muscle.
 So, just because they look so pretty, I delicately decorated the curves of the Bundt cake with a few dried orange slices and star anise.
 The finishing touch was a sprinkling of golden sanding sugar.